Querying Google Spanner Data as a Graph

 Log into the PuppyGraph Web UI at http://localhost:8081 with

-as the username and puppygraph123
+puppygraph as the username and puppygraph123 as the password.

 Click on

-to create a new graph schema.
+Create graph schema to create a new graph schema.

 Fill in the fields as follows.